 SES Socioeconomic status

 Introduction Amyotrophic lateral sclerosis (ALS) is a devastating and fatal neurodegenerative disease,1 currently without a cure.2 Approximately half of patients die within three years of symptom onset.3 Annually, there are nearly 30,000 cases of ALS in Europe and over 200,000 worldwide.4 Known inherited genetic variants only account for 5–10% of ALS cases.5,6 Environmental factors, therefore, are likely important in ALS pathogenesis.7 However, because the disease is relatively rare, it is challenging to conduct large-scale prospective studies.
-There is a recognized need for more evidence of the environmental contributors of ALS.5,8 Although air pollution is commonly studied in association with respiratory- and cardiovascular-related outcomes,9–14 epidemiologic and toxicological studies support several plausible biological mechanisms in association with the nervous system and neurodegeneration.15–34 Ambient air pollution, especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders,16–21,35,36 and is consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis.30–34 Despite the compelling plausibility, few studies to date have evaluated the association between air pollution and ALS.35,37–39 A recent study found that traffic-related air pollutants may be driving observed associations.38 No study has hitherto attempted to understand the combined and individual associations of the pollutants in a single model.
-Air pollutants have been consistently associated with adverse health, primarily in single pollutant analyses.13,17,40–42 However, they are highly correlated with one another.40 It is therefore a mixture modelling challenge to infer the association of multiple air pollutants and health outcomes.43 Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)— as well as fine particles (PM2.5) and ozone (O3), we aimed to assess whether exposure to (a) each individual air pollutant is independently associated with ALS diagnosis, and estimate their (b) joint and (c) overall traffic-related emissions associations.
+There is a recognized need for more evidence of the environmental contributors of ALS.5,8 Although air pollution is commonly studied in association with respiratory- and cardiovascular-related outcomes, e.g., refs.
+9–14, epidemiologic and toxicological studies support several plausible biological mechanisms in association with the nervous system and neurodegeneration, e.g., 15–34.
+Ambient air pollution, especially urban air pollution, is a ubiquitous exposure that has been associated with several other neurodegenerative disorders, e.g., refs.
+16–21,35,36. and is consistently linked to systemic inflammation,22–24 oxidative stress,25–28 and neuroinflammation,15,29 all of which, in turn, have been reported as key pathways to ALS pathogenesis, e.g., refs.
+30–34.
+Despite the compelling plausibility, few studies to date have evaluated the association between air pollution and ALS.35,37–39 A recent study found that traffic-related air pollutants may be driving observed associations.38 No study has hitherto attempted to understand the combined and individual associations of the pollutants in a single model.
+Air pollutants have been consistently associated with adverse health, primarily in single pollutant analyses.13,17,40–42 However, they are highly correlated with one another.40 It is therefore a mixture modelling challenge to infer the association of multiple air pollutants and health outcomes.43 Using three air pollutants commonly used in health studies as traffic-related emissions tracers—nitrogen oxides (NOx), carbon monoxide (CO), and elemental carbon (EC)— we aimed to assess whether exposure to (a) each individual air pollutant is independently associated with ALS diagnosis, and estimate their (b) joint and (c) overall traffic-related emissions associations.

 Methods